-The council is only responsible for maintaining trees on land which it owns, or for which it has legal responsibility.
+The council is only responsible for maintaining trees on land we own, or for which we have legal responsibility.

 We are responsible for looking after: